 The entire process takes around 30-40 minutes, so you should conduct a backlink audit for your website on a regular basis.
 This can be bi-weekly or monthly, depending on your website’s requirements.

-So, don your analytics hat and conduct a backlink audit for your website right now.
-All the best!
+So, do your analytics hat and conduct a backlink audit for your website right now.

 Have you performed a backlink audit guide for your website?
-We would love to hear from you on which tools you are using for your backlink audits.
+We would love to hear from you about which tools you are using for your backlink audits.